ClaireMah/Capstone/README.md

 - Attach FPV camera to the drone.
 - Turn on the drone, wait for flashing green eyes.
 - Look for a wifi connection called Mambo_XXXXXX (each drone will have a unique 6 digit ID).
 Sometimes it takes a few minutes to show up.
-- Connect to this network, you will not have internet access.
+- Connect to this network.
+You will not have internet access.
 - Run your script (start with the ones in LearnToFly folder)

 ### Landing:
-If you lose connection, the drone will keep flying.
+If you lose connection or your script fails, the drone will keep flying.
 To land, either:
 - Make sure you are still connected to the drones network and run "panic.py".
 This will reconnect to the drone and safely land it.
 - Firmly tap the drone's propeller guards from the side.
 This will activate an emergency crash feature of the drone and will immediately cut it's flight.
 Be ready to catch it.
+Do this at your own risk.
+- The drone will also land automatically when the battery dies

 ### Other tips:
 - To reset, hold down power button.
 Eyes will turn red.
 Keep holding power button until eyes are green again.